 Khao Sok National Park

-Arrive in Surat Thani early in the morning, then transfer by bus to Khao Sok National Park.
-It's an amazing environment, so colourful and vivid it almost looks like it's been CGI'd.
-These dense rainforests are abuzz with exotic animals and plants, and some walking trails lead to awesome waterfalls alongside the huge Cheow Lan Lake.
+Arrive in Surat Thani early in the morning, then transfer by private mini van (approx. 2 hours) to Khao Sok National Park.
+It's an amazing environment, so colourful and vivid it almost looks like it's fake!
+When you reach Ratchaprabha Lake Pier, hop on to a long tail boat for another hour to reach a raft house on Chiew Larn Lake, where lunch will be served.
+These dense rainforests are humming with exotic animals and plants, and some walking trails lead to awesome waterfalls alongside the huge Cheow Lan Lake.
 Cruise along it and see the limestone cliffs set against the jungle backdrop.
-Stay in a simple raft house, which is literally ON the lake.
-Wait till you see the view when you wake up.
+There’s a chance for your group leader to take a hike to a nearby cave or waterfall, as well as an evening safari on the lake, when the animals are most active.
+In the evening, enjoy a traditional southern Thai dinner, and stay in a simple raft house, which is literally on the lake.
+Wait till you see the view when you wake up!

-This morning you will take a longtail boat back to the pier (approx 50 mins) and then travel by minibus to Ao Nang, Krabi (approx 2.5 hours) Home to sweet white-sand beaches and limestone karsts jutting out of cerulean waters Krabi is a picture perfect paradise.
-The main street of this lively beachside town has heaps of bars and restaurants to grab a beer or meal at.
+This morning, take a longtail boat back to the pier (approximately 1 hour) and then travel to Ao Nang in Krabi province (approximately 2.5 hours) in a private mini van.
+Home to sweet white-sand beaches and limestone karsts jutting out of cerulean waters, Krabi is a picture-perfect paradise.
+The main street of this lively beachside town has heaps of bars and restaurants to enjoy.
+As the sun begins to set, take a quick 15-minute trip out of Ao Nang to a local Thai family’s home.
+Sit down to the table and share a dinner, along with laughs, and a heart-warming evening experience.

 That's the trouble with paradise – there's too many ways to enjoy it.
-Today's a free day, so that means time to kayak or climb the karst rock formations that surround this place.
-If you take an optional kayaking activity you can head to Ao Thalane and paddle through mangrove forests, coves and narrow karst-walled canyons, keeping an eye out for kingfishers, herons and crab-eating macaque monkeys.
+Today is free for you to explore, so that means time to kayak or climb the karst rock formations that surround this place.
+Your group leader will recommend a trip to Railay Beach, which is definitely a must when visiting Krabi.
+This bay is only accessible by a short 15-minute long tail boat trip because of the limestone cliffs that surround the bay.
+It’s an extraordinary sight to see, and a perfect place for a relax and a swim.
+Otherwise, you might like to take an optional kayaking activity you can head to Ao Thalane and paddle through mangrove forests, coves and narrow karst-walled canyons, keeping an eye out for kingfishers, herons and crab-eating macaque monkeys.